matteoventuri7/MinimalApiCrud/README.md

 ## What is it?

 It's a very simple library that permit to create CRUD endpoints for your entities.
-It works with .NET Minimal API and .NET 6
+It works with .NET Minimal API and .NET 6 and the implementation is covered by unit tests at 100%

 Keep in mind that this library try to offer a base set of CRUD endpoints.
 If you need to customize something you have to write your endpoint.